ViSaturn/turboin/README.md

 twice quickly will run a different command than just clicking it once

 # Planned Features
-- Mode bindings, similiar to i3's
+- Mode bindings, similiar to i3's (almost complete)
 - Allow turboin to be ran as a daemon
+- Global keybindings that can be run regardless of mode
+- One keybinding for multiple commands

 # Example Configuration
 http://github.com/ViSaturn/turboin/blob/main/config.go